resume in Portuguese

 In 2017 was in artistic residence at the INL (International Iberian Nanotechnology Laboratory), to prepare an artistic performance (Nano Abstractions) that was presented at the MNE 2017 – 43rd International Conference on Micro and Nano-Engineering, and INL Summit 2017.

-Studied computer sciences and obtained a master degree in digital arts, both at the University of Minho and is pursuing a Ph.D. in science and technology of the arts at the School of Arts of Universidade Católica Portuguesa.
+Studied Arts and Computer Sciences, obtained a master degree in Digital Arts and a degree in Technology and Information Systems, both at the University of Minho, and, since 2016, is pursuing a PhD in Science and Technology of the Arts in the field of Interactive Art at the School of Arts of Universidade Católica Portuguesa.

 João Martinho Moura list of Exhibitions and Conferences.